rogerhung1006/kkbox_churn_prediction/README.md

 Compared with churn prediction, survival analysis is rarely known by people but an extremely helpful tool.
 I will spend more time going through all processes in this project.
 OK, Let's begin by looking into the dataset to predict the churn of KKBOX's paid users!

 ## Dataset
 The data I will be using for this project is from KKBOX.
 KKBOX is Asia’s leading music streaming service, holding the world’s most comprehensive Asia-Pop music library with over 30 million tracks.
 They offer a generous, unlimited version of their service to millions of people, supported by advertising and paid subscriptions.
-After initial data processing, I have two data sets, user_sample_data and user_log.
-The former contains 1,704,672 entires and 15 columns, and the latter contains 18,396,362 entires and 9 columns.
+After initial data processing and transforming, I have two data sets, user_sample_data and user_log_sample.
+The former contains 1,704,672 entires and 19 columns, and the latter contains 1,704,672 entires and 21 columns.

 ### user_sample_data
 - msno: user id